aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/viewerpreference/fitwindow/_index.md

 ---
 ## ViewerPreference.FitWindow field

-A flag specifying whether to resize the document�s window to fit the size of the first displayed page.
+A flag specifying whether to resize the document's window to fit the size of the first displayed page.

 ```csharp
 public const int FitWindow;